Scanner Pro App Review

-Pros: Inexpensive, high quality scans, great text recognition
+Pros: Now available for free, high quality scans, great text recognition

 Cons: Slow and laborious for multi-page documents

 Manufacturer: Readdle Inc.

 $399.99 at Amazon

 $99.99 at Amazon